 The first step is always to listen.
 We start by reviewing all the facts of your situation, from how you were using the product to the timeline of your injuries.
 This involves carefully examining your medical records, the product itself, and any proof of purchase to get a complete picture.
 This initial deep dive is crucial for assessing the viability of your claim and outlining your legal options.
 It’s where we piece together the story of what happened and identify the key evidence we’ll need to move forward.
 To begin this process, we encourage you to contact our office for an initial consultation where we can discuss the specifics of your experience.

-Identifying the Defect
+Pinpointing the Specific Product Defect

 At the heart of any product liability case is the defect itself.
 It’s not enough to show you were injured; we must prove that the product was unreasonably dangerous due to a specific flaw.
 Our job is to pinpoint whether the problem was a design defect, a manufacturing error, or a failure to provide adequate warnings.
 For example, a product is defective by design if a flaw in its blueprint makes it unsafe for its intended use.
 This step often requires collaboration with engineers or industry experts who can analyze the product and provide a professional opinion on what went wrong, giving us the technical evidence needed to build a compelling case.

-Applying Missouri’s Comparative Fault Law
+How Missouri’s Comparative Fault Law Applies

 Understanding state law is critical, as it sets the rules for your claim.
 In Missouri, we operate under a “pure comparative fault” system.
 In simple terms, this means you can still recover damages even if you are found to be partially at fault for your injury.
 However, your final compensation award would be reduced by your percentage of fault.
 For instance, if you were awarded $100,000 but found to be 10% responsible, your award would be reduced to $90,000.
 Manufacturers’ lawyers often use this rule to try and shift blame to the consumer, but we know how to counter these tactics and protect your right to fair compensation.